Skip to Content

 1. Location

 The Healy Pass is located in the Beara Peninsula, in the Caha mountain range, in south west Ireland.
-It straddles the Cork and Kerry border and although most of it lies in Cork, a section is in Kerry.
+It straddles the West Cork and Kerry border and although most of it lies in Cork, a section is in Kerry.

 3. Safety